cveckr21/Latin102/translation1.md

 Concepts to review

->temporal clauses with indicative and subjunctive
+>-temporal clauses with indicative and subjunctive -indirect statement
->indirect statement
->use of ablative and accusative to express time
+-use of ablative and accusative to express time

 Vocabulary and notes